CITS3200-group-31/ENTROPYMAX2.0/legacy/code_analysis.md

-# Legacy code analysis – Form1.frm and Module1.bas
+# Legacy code analysis – Form1.frm and Module1.bas (Archived)

 This explains what the legacy VB6 code does, focusing on the computational routines to port to C and separating Windows/UI details.
+For the active plan and implementation, see `docs/ARCHITECTURE.md`, `docs/PORTING_GUIDE.md`, and `docs/BACKEND.md`.

 ## High‑level pipeline (triggered by Proceed)
 - Read CSV into arrays (samples × variables)